folly2022/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7.a function that encodes a string into 1337.
 8. a function that encodes a string using rot13.
 9.a function that prints an integer.
+10. the program prints a[2] = 98, followed by a new line.